uBizzy/koseven/modules/userguide/guide/developers.md

 ## Merging Changes from Remote Repositories

-Now that you have a remote repository, you can pull changes in the remote "kohana" repository into your local repository:
+Now that you have a remote repository, you can pull changes in the remote "k7" repository into your local repository:

     > git pull kohana master